Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 I have picked out a few generic replacements that are readily available on Amazon and may be perfect for your needs.

-The second is a Colibrox VH901100AV air compressor oil fill breather is an OEM which fits Campbell Hausefeld VT or VH series, Husky, Sears and other compressors.
+The second is a Colibrox VH901100AV air compressor oil fill breather is an OEM that fits Campbell Hausfeld VT or VH series, Husky, Sears, and other compressors.
 Easy to screw on by hand in seconds!

 Oil Breather/Vent Cap FAQs (Frequently Asked Questions)